reeyarn/openesef/README.md

 ESEF is the mandated digital reporting format for annual financial reports of listed companies in the European Union, established by the European Securities and Markets Authority (ESMA).
 Open-ESEF provides a robust toolkit for parsing, validating, and analyzing these ESEF XBRL filings.

-**Funding Acknowledgment:** DFG: Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Collaborative Research Center (SFB/TRR) Project-ID 403041268 – TRR 266 Accounting for Transparency.
+**Funding Acknowledgment (DFG):** Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Collaborative Research Center (SFB/TRR) Project-ID 403041268 – _TRR 266 Accounting for Transparency_.

 ## Getting Started